Skip to main content

 • OSV-Scanner — reports dependency vulnerabilities, not ref pinning, so @main is never flagged.

-Untrusted/external actions are unaffected and keep their SHA digests.
+Third-party actions — trusted or untrusted — are unaffected and stay SHA-pinned, each with its released version tag as a trailing comment.
 The full per-scanner posture lives in dryvist/.github → SECURITY.md.

 Reusable workflow ownership